ysmood/nokit/readme.md

         {
         	bin: 'node'
         	args: ['app.js']
-        	stdout: 'stdout.log' # Can also be a stream
+        	stdout: 'stdout.log' # Can also be a fd
-        	stderr: 'stderr.log' # Can also be a stream
+        	stderr: 'stderr.log' # Can also be a fd
         }
         ```